Top SAST Tools for 2026

 3. Semgrep Sast Tool

-Semgrep is an open-source, rule-based static code analysis tool built for speed, customization, and multi-language support.
-It enables fast scans without compilation and lets security teams define precise rules tailored to their codebase.
+Overview: Semgrep is an open-source, rule-based static code analysis tool built for speed, customization, and multi-language support.
+It runs fast without requiring compilation and allows security teams to write precise detection rules tailored to their codebase.
+It supports basic AutoFix through custom fix: rules and AI-assisted suggestions via Semgrep Assistant, though both require tuning and manual review before applying changes in production.

 Key Features: